compat-table/compat-table/README.md

 Editing the tests
 -----------------

-Edit the `data-es5.js`, `data-es6.js`, `data-es7.js`, or `data-non-standard.js` files to adjust the tests and their recorded browser results.
+Edit the `data-es5.js`, `data-es6.js`, `data-esnext.js`, or `data-non-standard.js` files to adjust the tests and their recorded browser results.
 Run `node build.js` to build the HTML files from these JavaScript sources.

 The ES6 tests themselves should be written in pure ES3, *except* for the sole ES6 feature being tested (as well as any ES5 features strictly required to use the ES6 feature).
-ES7 tests may use any ES5 features that they wish, and only the ES6 features strictly required to use the ES7 feature.
+ES Next tests may use any ES5 features that they wish, and only the ES6 features strictly required to use the ES Next feature.

 The test code is placed in multi-line comments (as in [this hack](http://tomasz.janczuk.org/2013/05/multi-line-strings-in-javascript-and.html)), so that Node.js can parse the data scripts without throwing syntax errors when encountering features it does not support.
 The `build.js` script will wrap the code in an `eval` call inside a `try`, so the tests themselves do not need to catch errors that non-supporting platforms may throw.

-The ES6 and ES7 tests have a `significance` rating, which affects how a platform's total support percentage is calculated.
+Most tests have a `significance` rating, which affects how a platform's total support percentage is calculated.
 A test rated `"large"` (representing a landmark, transformative feature) is worth 1, one rated `"medium"` (representing a significant feature that's less universally useful, or is primarily connected to another feature) is worth 0.5, and one rated `"small"` (representing a useful but subtle improvement from the previous spec) is worth 0.25. `"tiny"` (0.125) should be reserved for very meager changes (such as changes to an existing function's parameters or side-effects) that nonetheless don't fall under the category of another feature.

 In order to test compilers
 -----------------